stevej2608/dash-spa/README.md

     password=${MAIL_PASSWORD}

-Dash/SPA will then read the password from the ENV variable MAIL_PASSWORD
+DashSPA will then read the password from the ENV variable MAIL_PASSWORD

 #### Build the project